 - Transition to baccalaureate/professional nursing

-Through these sections, you will strengthen your proficiency in collaboration and communication, integration of technology into practice, leadership development, and clinical prevention and population health.
+Through these sections, you will strengthen your proficiency in collaboration and communication, integration of technology into healthcare practice, leadership development, and clinical prevention and population health.

-What are the Requirements for Admission?
+What are the Admission Requirements for BSN Students?

-Having your nursing diploma or associate degree in nursing from an accredited program will put you well on your way to meeting the typical requirements for admission.
+Having your nursing diploma or associate degree in nursing from an accredited university will put you well on your way to meeting the typical requirements for admission.
 Although each school will have its own specific requirements, you’ll probably need the following additional qualifications.

 - Have a current, unrestricted RN license

 - A passing score on the HESI Admission Assessment (A2) Exam

 You'll also likely need to complete a criminal background check at the time of application.
 As for the HESI exam, it isn't required for all schools so do your research.